Foreign Language Placement, Assessment, Alternative Credit, and Waivers

 - If you plan to study ASL at the Kent State University Stark Campus, please contact Jennifer Hall (firstname.lastname@example.org) to schedule an appointment.

-- If you plan to study ASL at any other campus please contact the American Sign Language Coordinator, Dr. Randal Hogue (email@example.com) for instructions on submitting a video sample.
+- If you plan to study ASL at any of the other campuses please contact Dr. Jessie Carduner (email@example.com) for instructions on submitting a video sample.

 |Elementary I||Elementary II||Intermediate I||Intermediate II||Contact